-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 - SimpliSafe —Its devices are easy to remove.
 Apartment-owners are less likely to need outdoor cams or have installed smart home tech, so it doesn't matter that SimpliSafe doesn't work with either.

-- Eufy — Apartment owners mainly need to guard the front door, which means a reliable camera since you won't want to wire a doorbell in a rental.
-Eufy can alert you immediately during a break-in, without paying for monitoring.
+- Wyze — Renters don't have tons of money lying around, so going with the most affordable option makes sense.
+You could always invest in a more expensive, comprehensive system once you become a homeowner.

-- Ring — If you want monitoring, Ring charges a flat $10/month for all its cameras, letting you cover an entire rented home with Indoor or Stick Up Cams.
+- Ring — If you want to monitor, Ring charges a flat $10/month for all its cameras, letting you cover an entire rented home with Indoor or Stick Up Cams.
 They're painless to mount and unmount, so bringing them to your next rental home will be simple.

 What other home security systems could you consider?

-We went back and forth on whether or not to include some other major security platforms.
+We recognized that certain shoppers are looking for very particular things with home security systems.
+That's why we wrote up guides on the best professionally-installed home security systems, the best budget home security systems, and the best home security systems with cameras.

+Out of all our picks across these articles, some systems nearly made our top picks list but had some drawbacks that kept them off.
 Some were too expensive, some too regional, and some had nothing to differentiate themselves from the pack.

-Here are systems we did not include that may fit your needs but had some drawbacks that kept them off the list of our top picks:
+Here are a few systems that aren't the "best" by our standards, but may fit your needs:

 Other home security systems to keep in mind

 - ADT — The behemoth security company needs little introduction from us.
 ADT is contract-only, so you must commit to a few years.
 The company works through local authorized dealers, so your experience and pricing will vary based on your region.
 Because of this, we couldn't nail down price estimates for upfront costs or installation costs.
-If you get a full selection of cameras and speakers for a house, you will likely pay thousands upfront.
+However, you will likely pay thousands upfront if you get a full selection of cameras and speakers for a house.
 It has the largest monitoring center, so in theory, any alerts would get more personalized attention; monthly monitoring fees vary but are likely comparable to Vivint's.
 The 1 TB recorder lets you capture 24/7 video from up to 8 cams, which is awesome for larger homes.
 ADT also does an excellent job with automation and connects over Z-Wave.
 ADT partnered with Google recently, which could mean an ADT-Nest partnership in the future.

-- Xfinity Home —Xfinity offers a professionally installed system that won't cost you thousands out of the gate, and can be bundled with Xfinity Internet or Cable packages.
-The installation fee (around $100) and monthly fee for video monitoring (about $50) are standard for comparable systems, but its $480 Complete Home System is more comparable with DIY sets in initial pricing.
-You get a touchscreen hub, five door / window sensors, a motion sensor, an indoor/outdoor camera, and a sign.
-The main reason we didn't include it in our list is that it is a regional service, and cannot be installed in many areas right now due to COVID-19.
+- Xfinity Home — Xfinity offers a professionally installed system that won't cost you thousands out of the gate and can be bundled with Xfinity Internet or Cable packages.
+The installation fee (around $100) and monthly video monitoring (about $50) are standard for comparable systems.
+Still, the $480 Complete Home System is more comparable with DIY sets in the initial pricing.
+You get a touchscreen hub, five-door/window sensors, a motion sensor, an indoor/outdoor camera, and a sign.
+We didn't include it in our list because it is a regional service and cannot be installed in many areas due to COVID-19.

+- Eufy Professional Monitoring — We previously included Eufy as one of our top picks, specifically for self-monitored security.
+Then two things happened: Eufy accidentally showed private camera feeds of its customers to other customers.
+Then it launched its own professional monitoring service with Basic ($50/year) and Plus ($100/year) plans.
+The first incident made us wary of Eufy's security issues; the second news provided a cheap monitoring option on the same level as Wyze and Ring.
+In fact, this system uses the same monitoring company (Noonlight) as Wyze.
+So we're intrigued, but need to do more research before adding Eufy back to our list.

 You should have all the knowledge you need to pick a security system that you want, not what some rep or online ranking says you should want.
-Pick the system that will make you feel safe, without regretting how much you're paying for it.
+Pick the system that will make you feel safe without regretting how much you're paying for it.

 Credits — The team that worked on this guide

 Michael Hicks got his tech start in 2016, covering emerging tech like VR and self-driving cars before expanding to all things tech.
-When he's not gaming or reading SFF novels, he writes freelance for Android Central and Windows Central.
+When he's not gaming or reading SFF novels, he writes for Android Central on everything from laptops to soundbars, home security, and fitness watches.

 We may earn a commission for purchases using our links.
 Learn more.